Ralim/IronOS/Documentation/Menu.md

 ### Calibrating input voltage

 Due to the tolerance on the resistors used for the input voltage divider, some irons can be up to 0.6 V out on the voltage measurement.
 Please calibrate your iron if you have any issues with the cutoff voltage.
+This calibration is not required if you have no issues.
 Note that cutoff messages can also be triggered by using a power supply that is too weak and fails under the load of the iron.

 To calibrate your iron: